-Multi-precision methods of reducing the computation of DNNs have also been explored in the literature.
-Stripes [35] multiplies two 16-bit integers by only adding those shifted multiplicands corresponding to the nonzero bits during DNN inference.
-In this work, we use a bit-parallel implementation on 2-bit chunks of mantissas.
-Lee et al. [36] proposed using fine-grained mixed precision (FGMP), which represents some parts of a tensor in FP8 and other parts in FP16.
+Multi-precision methods of reducing the computation of DNNs have been explored in the literature.
+Stripes [26] multiplies two 16-bit integers by only adding those shifted multiplicands corresponding to the nonzero bits during DNN inference.
+In the work, we use short 2-bit chunks of mantissas, making a straightforward single clock bit-parallel implementation efficient compared to a bit-serial approach for DNN training.
+Lee et al. [32] proposed using fine-grained mixed precision (FGMP) of FP8-FP16, which represents some parts of a tensor in FP8 and other parts in FP16.
 FAST uses both 2-bit and 4-bit mantissas, and iterates like FGMP on the low-bitwidth hardware for performing the high-bitwidth arithmetics.
 FAST performs an integer MAC for each partial product in a BFP group, rather than an FP MAC as in FGMP.